AmberForrester/Portfolio/README.md

 > npx create-next-app@latest

 ### Installation
-During the installation process you will see the following prompts within your terminal, for this particular project pay attention to the answers that are <ins>underlined</ins>.
+During the installation process you will see the following prompts within your terminal, and for this particular project pay attention to the answers that are <ins>underlined</ins>.

 Those are the options you want to choose using the left/right arrows, and enter on your keyboard:
-> What is your project named? *name project here* <br />
+> What is your project named?*type name of project here* <br />
 > Would you like to use TypeScript?
 No / <ins>Yes</ins> <br />
 > Would you like to use ESLint?
 No / <ins>Yes</ins> <br />
 > Would you like to use Tailwind CSS?
-No / <ins>Yes</ins> <br />
+No / <ins>Yes</ins><br />
 > Would you like your code inside a `src/` directory? <ins>No</ins> / Yes <br />
 > Would you like to use App Router? (recommended) No / <ins>Yes</ins> <br />
 > Would you like to customize the import alias (`@/*` by default)? <ins>No</ins> / Yes <br />

-Navigate to the project's root directory.
-Within the terminal using the following command:
+Navigate to the project's root directory within the terminal using the following command:
 > cd .\nameofyourproject\

 Run the following command to start your application: